100% Satisfaction Guarantee

 - Bradley Battersby (b.
 1953), American film director and screenwriter

 - Tim Battersby (b.
-1949), composer and performer of children's music
+1949), English composer and performer of children's music, member of The Battersby Duo which has received three Parents' Choice Awards and an American Cable Emmy

 - Sir Alan Rushton Battersby FRS (b.
 1925), English organic chemist, who won the 1989 Wolf Prize in Chemistry and the Copley Medal in 2000